openssl/technical-policies/policies/design-process.md

 To determine the level of scrutiny which must be applied to a design by default, follow the following process:

-  - Any design which proposes to create new public APIs, or non-trivially evolve or modify existing public APIs, must use at least the Present level of scrutiny.
+  - Any design which proposes to create significant new public APIs, or non-trivially evolve or modify existing public APIs, must use at least the Present level of scrutiny.

   - Any other design may use the Notify level of scrutiny.